Kingsrook/qbit-import-file-bulk-load/README.md

       MetaDataCustomizerInterface<QTableMetaData> tableMetaDataCustomizer = (instance, table) ->
       {
-         // whatever customizations you want on all tables return (table);
+         // any customizations you may want on all tables return (table);
       };